kelvinninja1/codenvy.github.io/pages/configuration/docker-config.md

 These three tactics will allow user workspaces to perform `docker` commands from within their workspace to create and work with Docker containers that will be outside the workspace.
 In other words, this makes your user's workspace feel like their laptop where they would normally be performing `docker build` and `docker run` commands.

 You will need to make sure that your user's workspaces are powered from a stack that has Docker installed inside of it.
-Che's default Docker recipe images do not have Docker installed, but there is a sample Docker recipe image eclipse/alpine_jdk8 created from our [dockerfile](https://github.com/eclipse/che-dockerfiles/blob/master/recipes/alpine_jdk8/Dockerfile) that includes docker which can be used as new stack's base image.
+Che default Docker recipe images do not have Docker installed, but you can build own image though [TODO: link to custom stack authoring].

-{% assign todo="SSH tunneling can also allow for using desktop docker daemon." %}

 ## Development Mode
 You can debug the Che binaries that are running within the Che server.
 You can debug either the binaries that are included within the `eclipse/che-server` image that you download from DockerHub or you can mount a local Che git repository to debug binaries built in a local assembly.
 By using local binaries, this allows Che developers to perform a rapid edit / build / run cycle without having to rebuild Che's Docker images.